bjlittle/geovista/docs/src/developer/index.rst

 matter how small, are greatly appreciated and welcomed.

-Here we provide some guidelines to help get you started on your journey, and clarify the various steps involved in contributing to ``geovista``.
+Here we provide some guidelines to help get you started on your journey, and clarify the various steps involved in how to contribute to ``geovista``.

 .. _gv-developer-changelog: